5th Fetter

 Make it grow bigger and detach the label of the belief and just sit with the sensation in the body.

-Notice how it moves and change and notice how it goes from being something specific into something completely different.
+Notice how it moves and changes, and notice how it goes from being something specific into something completely different.

 Enjoy.